gbouras13/pharokka/README.md

 # Paper

-pharokka has been published in *Bioinformatics*:
+`pharokka` has been published in *Bioinformatics*:

 George Bouras, Roshan Nepal, Ghais Houtak, Alkis James Psaltis, Peter-John Wormald, Sarah Vreugde, Pharokka: a fast scalable bacteriophage annotation tool, Bioinformatics, Volume 39, Issue 1, January 2023, btac776, https://doi.org/10.1093/bioinformatics/btac776.

-If you use pharokka, please see the full [Citation](#citation) section for a list of all programs pharokka uses, in order to fully recognise the creators of these tools for their work.
+If you use `pharokka`, please see the full [Citation](#citation) section for a list of all programs pharokka uses, in order to fully recognise the creators of these tools for their work.

 # Pharokka with Galaxy Europe Webserver

-Thanks to some amazing assistance from [Paul Zierep](https://github.com/paulzierep), you can run Pharokka using the [Galaxy Europe webserver](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fpharokka%2Fpharokka%2F1.2.1%2Bgalaxy1&version=1.2.1%20galaxy1).
+Thanks to some amazing assistance from [Paul Zierep](https://github.com/paulzierep), you can run `pharokka` using the [Galaxy Europe webserver](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fpharokka%2Fpharokka%2F1.2.1%2Bgalaxy1&version=1.2.1%20galaxy1).
 There is no plotting functionality at the moment.

-So if you can't get Pharokka to install on your machine for whatever reason or want a GUI to annotate your phage(s), please give it a go there.
+So if you can't get `pharokka` to install on your machine for whatever reason or want a GUI to annotate your phage(s), please give it a go there.

 # Brief Overview